jessebmurray/eyetracking/README.md

 **In case it is useful:** <br/>
 The main Jupyter Notebook where the coordinate, questionnaire, and recording data is cleaned, integrated, and analyzed a little bit is [par_data_total](https://github.com/jessebmurray/eyetracking/blob/master/par_data_total.ipynb).

-## Mistakes/edge cases in the data:
+## Edge cases in the coordinate data:
 1. Switching to the next word immediately instead of doing a countdown begins with participant 4 (inclusive).
 2. We started using five letter words and the new prompt, which means the  black_break_image was started, beginning with participant 5 (including participant 5).
 After that, no more changes were made to the stimuli.
 3. Participant 6: Accidentally skipped the third word (brown) **(removed)**, accidentally skipped the final calibration.